-There is little more that I see getting in the way of people risking trusting someone else than their fear of being taken advantage of.
-It’s potent and it triggers something primal.
-No one wants to let other people know that they can be “gotten.”
-We often prefer to miss out on connecting with someone for fear that we could be hurt.
+Many of my client’s fear of being taken advantage of gets in their way of learning to trust someone else.
+This fear is potent and triggers something primal, I think.
+No one wants to let other people see that they can be “gotten.”
+We often choose to miss out on connecting with someone than risk being hurt.

-That’s a real fear because people do it.
-They betray us, they “ghost”—but to deal with this shame/embarrassment/vulnerability/anger we often swing to the extreme and just say “Eff It!
-That’s never going to happen again!”
+It’s a real fear because people do it to us, right?
+They betray us, we get “ghosted”—but to deal with all this shame/embarrassment/vulnerability/anger we often swing to the extreme and just say “Eff It!
+I’m never going to let myself be taken advantage of again!”

 Maybe your greatest fear is to become Charlie Brown who keeps running toward that football, believing that THIS time Lucy won’t snatch it away.